mfornos/pony-pso/README.md

 [2] Xiao-Feng Xie, Wen-Jun Zhang and Zhi-Lian Yang.
 “Dissipative particle swarm optimization,” in Evolutionary Computation, 2002.
 CEC '02.
 Proceedings of the 2002 Congress on , vol.2, no., pp.1456-1461, 2002

+[3] Bansal, J.C., Singh, P.K., Saraswat, M., Verma, A., Jadon, S.S. and Abraham, A. “Inertia Weight strategies in Particle Swarm Optimization,” in Nature and Biologically Inspired Computing (NaBIC), 2011 Third World Congress on , vol., no., pp.633-640, 19-21 Oct.
+2011